Thomas Alva Edison

 Questioned on why he continued to try and discover a long-lasting filament for the light bulb after failing thousands of times he exclaimed that in his mind he had not failed once.
 He had simply discovered thousands of things that didn’t work.

-While developing the electric light bulb, Edison and his assistants were using platinum for the lights filament.
+While developing the electric light bulb, Edison and his assistants were using platinum for the filament of the lights.

 Platinum was a scarce resource to locate, it was expensive and it didn’t keep the light lit for very long.